datasciencecampus/qa-of-code-guidance/book/testing_code.md

 [#28](https://github.com/best-practice-and-impact/qa-of-code-guidance/issues/28)
 ```

+> **NOTE** when constructing a large system, these tests are very implementation specific.
+Ideally tests should be written at a higher level, closer to
+the users' requirements.
+In which case, when code is refactored, these high level tests will still pass without modification as the users' requirements are still met.
+Low level, implementation detail tests will break and need to be rewritten.
+This have been referrred to as "scaffolding tests" - used to help build up a more complex structure; once the structure is complete, they can be thrown away - with complex systems, the value is in testing that the users' requirements are met - such as end-to-end or integration tests.

 ## Integration testing <span role="image" aria-label="difficulty rating: 3 out of 5">★★★☆☆</span>

 Your analysis likely involves multiple units working together to perform a high level task.
 Assuring that individual units work as expected, using unit testing, does not guarantee that multiple units interact with one another as expected.

+> **NOTE** referring to earlier remark - all tests should be unit tests by definition; unit = operates in isolation without damaging other tests, the environment or requiring any tests to be run in advance...

 ```{figure} ./_static/no_integration_tests.png
 ---